Women in Chad: Facial Scarring and Adornment

 Facial scarring has been a common practice in Chad and the surrounding region for many decades.
 The nature of the scarring is extremely varied throughout the region, so there is no single style followed.
 Some are opposed to facial scarring especially on children, as children are often scarred as infants.
 Much of the pushback has also stemmed from the AIDS epidemic, as some religious leaders have refused to use a fresh blade with each new client.

 A now relatively out-dated practice in the Sara tribe was to wear decorative facial jewelry that stretched the lips and skin.

 Clothing

-Traditional women's clothing styles in Chad can be separated into two general cultural categories, that of Muslim women and non-Muslim women.
-Muslim women in Chad typically dress similarly to Muslim women around the globe, which consists of wearing robes that cover the body and a hijab and/or niqāb.
+Traditional women's clothing styles in Chad can be separated into two general cultural categories: that of Muslim women and that of non-Muslim women.
+Muslim women in Chad typically dress similarly to Muslim women around the globe.
+This consists of wearing robes that cover the body and a hijab and/or niqāb.
 A traditional style for Non-Muslim women is to wear a short-sleeved shirt, along with a pagne (or body wrap) which covers the upper and lower parts of the body, and decorative scarf called a lafai.
 Sandals are a common footwear worn by Chadian women.